Pinehurst Station project updates

 Overview

-In 2016, voters approved the addition of a light rail station to the Lynnwood Link Extension at NE 130th Street.
-The new station will serve a growing residential neighborhood between the Northgate and Shoreline South/148th stations.
-The NE 130th Street Infill Station is scheduled to open in 2026.
+In 2016, voters approved the addition of the Pinehurst station to the Lynnwood Link Extension at NE 130th Street.
+The Pinehurst Station will serve a growing residential neighborhood between the Northgate and Shoreline South/148th stations and will be built on the existing Lynnwood Link Extension.
+The Pinehurst Station is scheduled to open in 2026, and will support approximately 3,400 daily boardings.

 Facts